PitilessPeanut/IncludeDB/README.md

 - memory mapping
 - Support for concurrent read
 - Support for thread-safe write
-- Tests for Windows support
+- Proper Windows support
-- Write ahead logging
-- Bloom filters
 - *delete* a key/value pair
-- large file stress tests
-- file lock
-- integrity check
 - recover keys
 - benches
-- maybe more stuff, such as a standalone version.
-I'm open for suggestions...
+- maybe more stuff, I'm open for suggestions...
 - **A better logo is needed!** If you would like to volunteer to make one that would be super appreciated!!!

 ### Table of Contents